Canary Islands

 However, the Comunidades Autónomas change their regulations quite frequently so it is necessary to check the regulation in force at the time the tax is due (the day of death).

-Descendants, as well as other relatives ( ascendants, siblings, nephew, niece, and the spouse of the deceased) benefit from a deduction of 99.9%
+- Descendants, ascendants, siblings, nephews, nieces, and the spouse of the deceased benefit from a deduction of 99.9%

-For The acquisition of an individual enterprise, professional business or share in a company.
-In the Canary Islands the reduction reaches 99% of its value if the beneficiary is a descendant or spouse.
+- Reduction of 99% of the value for the acquisition of an individual enterprise, professional business or share in a company, if the beneficiary is a descendant or spouse.
+Ownership must be retained for five years.

 Any Questions?